B4Boris/supersimple-RockPaperScissor/README.md

-# supersimple-Rock Paper Scissors — Learning Project
+# Super simple Rock Paper Scissors — Learning Project

 ## Overview
 This is a simple Rock Paper Scissors game built as a hands-on exercise to learn and practice the basics of web development.
 The main goal is to understand how HTML, CSS, and JavaScript work together to create interactive web pages.